bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-09-02-newsletter.md

 [Hardware Wallet Interface (HWI)][hwi], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #19797][] Remove old check for 3-byte shifted IP addresses from pre-0.2.9 nodes FIXME:dongcarl
+- [Bitcoin Core #19797][] strays from Satoshi's original vision™ by removing an obsolete validity check for IPv6 addresses constructed by Bitcoin (Core) 0.2.8 and earlier.
+Those early nodes had a bug that would produce malformed addresses.
+  This change should have no impact on the current P2P network, as affected versions are unable to communicate with current software due to the introduction of checksums for P2P messages in Bitcoin (Core) 0.2.9, which were later made mandatory.

 - [Bitcoin Core #19731][] extends the `getpeerinfo` RPC output with two new
   fields: `last_block` and `last_transaction`. `last_block` is the time that